dyGiLa/dygila.github.io/benchmark.md

 The tested workload per GCD are `256^3` and `512^3` sites respectively.
 In all tests, weak scaling efficiency remains about 1.
 The interesting observation here is runs with multiple GCDs finish slightly earlier than single GCD run when workload per GCD is `256^3` sites.
-When workload per GCD is increased to `512^3`, the phenomena disappears.
+After increaing workload per GCD to `512^3`, the phenomena became to very much less visible.
 Over all, dyGiLa does demonstrate perfect weak scaling.

 #### Strong Scaling Benchmark on LUMI supercomputer -- 30.
 Jan.
 2025